nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

 To add a new global group, follow these steps.
-1. On the Navigation tabs, select Settings --> Global Resources and click Add Global Group.
+1. In the Navigation tabs, select Settings --> Global Resources and click Add Global Group.
 2. In the window that opens, enter the new group's code and description, and click Add.
 The new group is added to the list of global groups.

 ## 9.2 Viewing the Global Group Details